Lorti/manu.ninja/_posts/2016-11-30-thoughts-on-linear-gradients-that-resemble-images.md

 ## Conclusion

-You have seen three approaches, of which only two are feasible for production.
-The examples show that the third algorithm is not always favorable, it is center-weighted though and can return better results, depending on the image itself.
-You can use any of the three scripts and keep the gradients that work best for you.
+You have seen three approaches, two of which are feasible for production.
+The examples show that the third algorithm is not always superior -- it is center-weighted though and can return better results, depending on the image itself.
+You can run any of the three scripts and keep the gradients that work best for you.

 I may also start incorporating Devon Govett’s [gif-stream](https://github.com/devongovett/gif-stream) and [neuquant](https://github.com/devongovett/neuquant) into Jimp.
 If that's something people want and Oliver Moran endorses, I’d be happy to do it.